 - I hate small talks.

-If we’ve never met before, the best way to reach me is via email (see footnote).
+If we’ve never met before, the best way to reach me is via email.
 I check my inbox frequently and try to respond to every email.

 If I don’t respond to your email, it might be because of the following reasons:

 You want something beyond my power.
-I can’t help you get into Stanford.
-I can’t help you find a job in the US.
-I can’t help you travel the world with no money.
-Basically, I can’t give you advice tailored to your personal life because I don’t know you.
+I can’t give you advice tailored to your personal life if I don’t know you.
 Please befriend me first.

 Your email is long.
 Please keep your first email to under 1 minute read.
 I find 1-200 words to be the ideal length.